-Pursuant to 16 V.S.A. §165(a)(1), each supervisory union or supervisory district is required to annually file a copy of its school or schools 'Continuous Improvement Plan for the current school year with the Agency, as well as the following:
+Pursuant to 16 V.S.A. §165(a)(1), each supervisory union or supervisory district is required to annually file a copy of its school or schools' Continuous Improvement Plan for the current school year with the Agency, as well as the following:

-- (a) its responses to written public feedback and complaints, pursuant to Section 2121.1 (School Leadership), - (b) a list of the indicators (both those required by the Agency and additional indicators as desired for use by the school) used for reflection and creation of the school's Continuous Improvement Plan, - (c) a description of the accomplishments, progress and changes regarding goals and strategies from the previous year's Continuous Improvement Plan, and - (d) other evidence of meeting Education Quality Standards.
+- (a) its responses to written public feedback and complaints, pursuant to Section 2121.1 (School Leadership), - (b) a list of the indicators required by the Agency or these rules, and any additional indicators used by the school for reflection and creation of the school's Continuous Improvement Plan, - (c) a description of the accomplishments, progress, and changes regarding goals and strategies from the previous year's Continuous Improvement Plan, and - (d) other evidence of meeting Education Quality Standards.

 2126.2.
-Review, Secretary's Recommendations, and State Board Action
+Review, Secretary's Recommendations, and State Board Action educational opportunities that are substantially equal in quality and that are equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive.

-Pursuant to 16 V.S.A. §165(b), at least annually, the Secretary shall determine whether students in each Vermont public school and independent school designated as meeting education quality standards are provided educational opportunities that are substantially equal in quality and that are equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive.
+Pursuant to 16 V.S.A. §165(b), at least annually, the Secretary shall determine whether students in each Vermont public school and independent school designated as meeting education quality standards are provided